 Some internship opportunities located in Dearborn or Southfield are about 40 minutes away from Ann Arbor and therefore interested students need access to a car.
 Occasionally, carpooling can be arranged, so please inquire if you are interested and without transportation.
 Other internship opportunities are located in Ann Arbor, or can be done remotely.
 Limited positions are available each semester.

 During the fall and winter terms, students can sign up for 2 credits (6 hours/week), 3 credits (9 hours/week), or 4 credits (12 hours/week).
 During the spring and summer terms, students can sign up for 1 credit (6 hours/week), 2 credits (12 hours/week), 3 credits (18 credits/week), or 4 credits (24 hours/week).
 These are unpaid internships.
 Participating students will be required to submit a short blog post once per week reflecting on their internship experience, write a longer blog post at the conclusion of their internship, and provide a 5 minute overview of their experience at a public forum during the semester.

-Interested students should contact Emily Lawsin (firstname.lastname@example.org), the internship faculty advisor, for more detailed information on the internships and for information on how to set up an interview with the organization of interest.
-This opportunity is intended to provide students with the opportunity to explore career options related to Arab American Studies, particularly in legal, social, cultural issues, and the arts.
+Interested students should contact Evelyn Alsultany, the internship faculty advisor, for more detailed information on the internships and for information on how to set up an interview with the organization of interest.
+The deadline to set up the internship through an interview with the organization and registering for AMCULT 390 is the drop/add deadline in the third week of the semester.